Jaworzno: History

 Following World War I, in 1918, Poland regained independence and control of the town.
 In the Second Polish Republic, Jaworzno belonged to the Kraków Voivodeship, in which it also remained after the war, until 1975.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
-The Germans operated several forced labour camps in the town, including a Nazi prison/forced labour camp, a subcamp of the Auschwitz concentration camp and the E596 subcamp of the Stalag VIII-B/344 prisoner-of-war camp for Western Allied POWs at the Jan Kanty Coal Mine (under occupation named Dachsgrube), and the E561, E563 and E732 subcamps of Stalag VIII-B/344, located at a local railway depot, at the Sobieski Coal Mine (then renamed Robertsgrube) and in the present-day district of Szczakowa, respectively.
+The Germans operated several forced labour camps in the town, including a Nazi prison/forced labour camp, a subcamp of the Auschwitz concentration camp mostly for Jews and Poles, the E596 subcamp of the Stalag VIII-B/344 prisoner-of-war camp for Western Allied POWs at the Jan Kanty Coal Mine (under occupation named Dachsgrube), and the E561, E563 and E732 subcamps of Stalag VIII-B/344, located at a local railway depot, at the Sobieski Coal Mine (then renamed Robertsgrube) and in the present-day district of Szczakowa, respectively.
+On 6 December 1943, the SS committed a massacre of 19 prisoners at the subcamp of Auschwitz, as punishment following an unsuccessful escape attempt.

 After the war, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 The communists converted the former Nazi German subcamp of Auschwitz into the Central Labour Camp Jaworzno.
-In the People's Republic of Poland Jaworzno developed as an important center of industry.
-Its population quickly grew, when thousands of migrants came here in search of work at coal mines, power plants and other factories.
+In the People's Republic of Poland, Jaworzno developed as an important center of industry.
+Its population quickly grew when thousands of migrants came here in search of work at coal mines, power plants, and other factories.
 Furthermore, several villages were integrated with Jaworzno.
 As a result, Jaworzno's area reaches 152 km2.
-In 1975 the city became part of Katowice Voivodeship.
-Despite the fact that most towns of pre-1975 Chrzanów County returned to Lesser Poland, Jaworzno was attached to the Silesian Voivodeship in 1999.
+In 1975, the city became part of Katowice Voivodeship.
+Although most towns of pre-1975 Chrzanów County returned to Lesser Poland, Jaworzno was attached to the Silesian Voivodeship in 1999.

 Environment

 Greens, forests, and undeveloped land constitute 60 percent of the town's area.
-Jaworzno has environmentally valuable areas which as a group present a diversity of landscapes and vegetation as well as a richness of flora and fauna.
-These include the Dolina Zabnika nature reserve, the Dobra Wilkoszyn landscape protection area, the Sasanka natural surface monument, Grodzisko hill, and Sosina lake.
-Within Jaworzno's boundaries there are 41 plant species under strict protection and 11 under partial protection.
+Jaworzno has environmentally valuable areas which, as a group, present a diversity of landscapes and vegetation as well as a richness of flora and fauna.
+These include the Dolina Zabnika Nature Reserve, the Dobra Wilkoszyn landscape protection area, the Sasanka Natural Surface Monument, Grodzisko Hill, and Sosina Lake.
+Within Jaworzno's boundaries, there are 41 plant species under strict protection and 11 under partial protection.